 As an example, the monthly cost for a Tesla Model 3 Standard Range Plus with £6,000 deposit down over 48 months could be roughly £776.
 Under salary sacrifice for a higher rate taxpayer it equates to £450 out of the wage packet they would normally see.

-Salary sacrificing a new electric car makes it substantially more affordable and choice is growing, with the Golf-sized VW ID.3, Peugeot e-208 and Mini Electric all just landed.
+Salary sacrificing a new electric car makes it substantially more affordable, and over 2020 the choice of fully electric cars is growing, with the Golf-sized VW ID.3, Peugeot e-208 and Mini Electric having landed.

-Why an employer should care about electric company cars
+Why your employer should care about electric company cars